johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-30-azure-functions-resource-should-exist-before-deployment/index.md

 ## The error

 A common error that presents itself when deploying Azure Functions is: `Resource should exist before deployment`.
 And it rights itself in the longer term.
-The function appears and everything works.
+Eventual consistency means the function appears in the end and deployment to it can succeed.
 But it's annoying.
-Your pipeline fails, you have to rerun failed jobs.
+Your pipeline fails, you have to rerun failed jobs until it succeeds.
 It's a pain.

 You can see people talking about this issue here: https://github.com/microsoft/azure-pipelines-tasks/issues/15532